-Eligible Individuals and Eligible Dependents must be enrolled in Medicare Parts A and B in order to enroll in the GMAP medical Plans, but not in the Post-65 Former Employee dental Plans.
+Eligible Individuals and Eligible Dependents must be enrolled in Medicare Parts A and B and have a physical address in the United States (including U.S. territories) in order to enroll in the GMAP medical Plans, but not in the Post-65 Former Employee dental Plans.

-Eligible Individuals (must provide (i) a Social Security or Individual Taxpayer Identification Number; and (ii) proof of enrollment in Medicare Part A and Part B)
+Eligible Individuals (must provide (i) a Social Security and Medicare Beneficiary Identification Number (MBI); and (ii) proof of enrollment in Medicare Part A and Part B)